busterjs/grunt-buster/README.md

 }
 ```

-The above config will for the `foo` target run `buster server` with the
+The above config will for the `foo` target run `buster test` with the
 argument `--config path/to/my/buster.js`, and run `buster server` with the
 argument `--port 1111`, with Growl notifications when the tests complete.